Sourdough Pizza Dough is a make ahead pizza dough that has a delicious sourdough flavor and is made using a sourdough starter.

 Friday’s in our house are pretty much reserved for pizza night.
-Occasionally I have forgotten to make the dough the day before and used plain old started spread out on a hot skillet for our pizza crust.
+Occasionally I have forgotten to make the dough the day before and used plain old starter spread out on a hot skillet for our pizza crust.
 But the preferred pizza crust is this one.
 It takes a little prep work but the result is a much better, chewier and tastier pizza.
 It is always a win, when I take the starter out on a Thursday.
-This is my go to pizza dough that is not only delicous but a healthier way to have your pizza.
+This is my go to pizza dough that is not only delicious but a healthier way to have your pizza.

-What You’ll Need To Make a Sourdough Pizza Dough:
+What You’ll Need To Make a Sourdough Pizza Dough

 3/4 cup of filtered water

 1/2 cup fed sourdough starter

 Start by combining the starter, flour, garlic or sea salt, water and olive oil in a mixer with a dough hook attached.

 Once combined knead the dough in the mixer for approxiamtely 5 minutes.